 Barbara Gordon is unique among female heroes, and superheroes in general, for having not one but two vastly different and very successful superhero careers which years later are only now just merging into one.

 Barbara started out as Batgirl, using her wits, her incredible intelligence, and her physical capabilities to earn Batman’s trust as an ally and protégé.
 However, after years of fighting crime on the streets of Gotham, a violent encounter with the Joker left her paralyzed – but not deterred.

 Now using a wheelchair, Barbara turned to her intelligence to make a difference (while maintaining a peak physical condition to boot).
 Taking on the mantle of Oracle, Barbara became the information hub for Batman’s entire network and lead the all-female superhero team the Birds of Prey.

-Storm is also the first major female hero of color – a distinction that shouldn't be overlooked, especially considering how important she's remained in both X-Men and Marvel lore.
+Storm is also the first major Black woman superhero – a distinction that shouldn't be overlooked, especially considering how important she's remained in both X-Men and Marvel lore.

 1. Wonder Woman

 Diana of Themiscyra represents the best of mankind, and of womanhood.
 Strong, compassionate, fearless, and independent, as Wonder Woman Diana is a pillar of the Justice League and one of the greatest heroes and warriors in the entire DC Universe.